-Subfield Motion is a patented technology used in Samsung plasma TVs to improve image quality and reduce blur in dynamic scenes.
-Samsung registered this commercial name as a trademark, but since the discontinuation of plasma TVs in 2012, it has only been found in older models.
+Subfield Motion is a patented technology used in Samsung plasma TVs to enhance image clarity and reduce motion blur in fast-moving scenes.
+This term was registered as a trademark and was primarily found in models released before the discontinuation of plasma TV production in 2012.

 Previous article5K UHD and UHD plus monitors, history of creation explanation